Nurmuhammad032/Nurmuhammad032/README.md

 ### Hi there 👋
 <hr>
 I am Nurmuhammad, a frontend developer with a passion for coding.
-I have been learning frontend development <br> since November 2021 and have gained experience creating both pet projects and real projects.
+I have been learning frontend development <br> since November 2021 and have gained experience creating both pet projects and real projects.  <br>  <br>

 Technical Skills: <br>  <br>